skip to Main Content

 As you probably already guessed, your first step should be to talk to an experienced family law attorney who has experience with the enforcement of custody and visitation orders.
 In some cases, it may be possible to simply talk to your former spouse without involving the courts.
 If a former spouse refuses to comply, though, it may be necessary to involve a Maryland family law judge.

 With the help of your lawyer, you can ask the court to help enforce compliance with a court order.
-Maryland courts consider the compliance with custody and visitation orders to be highly important, meaning judges are willing to help when applicable and necessary.
+Maryland courts consider compliance with custody and visitation orders to be highly important, meaning judges are willing to help when applicable and necessary.
 Typically, the non-compliant parent can be held in contempt of court and then dealt with in accordance with the law.

 Source: The People’s Law Library of Maryland, “Enforcing Orders,” Accessed Dec.
 15, 2015